April 29, 2009

 Serves 4-6

-1. In a large heavy pan, heat the oil over medium heat, place a layer of the sliced onions on the bottom of the pan, add the turmeric powder.
+1. In a large heavy pot, add 2-3 tablespoons of oil, and spread a layer of sliced onions on the bottom of the pot.
+And sprinkle with turmeric.

-3. As you add each layer, sprinkle them with a dash of salt, pepper, lemon powder and a dash of cinnamon.
-Add the potatoes and plums.
+4. Season with salt, pepper, lemon powder, and a pinch of cinnamon.
+Add the potatoes and plums on top.

-4. Add 2 cups of water, tomato sauce, cover and cook for one hour over low heat or until the meat and vegetables are tender.
+5. Add the tomato sauce and pour in 1-2 cups of water.
+Cover and cook over low heat for 1 hour or until the meat and vegetables are tender.

-5. Serve on a platter with warm bread, fresh herbs, yogurt and torshi.
+6. Transfer to a serving platter with warm bread, fresh herbs, yogurt, and torshi.

 Enjoy!